Reaction-transport coupling drives spatiotemporal organization in fuel-driven supramolecular polymerization: Introduction

 \section{Introduction}

-Self-organization and pattern formation are hallmarks of systems maintained far from thermodynamic equilibrium.
-Such processes are ubiquitous in nature from morphogenesis to intracellular organization and arise from nonlinear coupling between reaction kinetics, energy input, and spatial transport~\cite{epstein1998introduction,murray2003spatial,cross2009pattern,karsenti2008self,halatek2018rethinking}.
-Living cells exemplify this principle: through continuous fuel consumption, they sustain non-equilibrium steady states (NESS) that drive complex behaviors such as oscillations, waves, and compartmentalization~\cite{alberts2022molecular,hess2017non, huang2003dynamic}.
-Cytoskeletal filaments such as actin and microtubules undergo ATP- or GTP-fueled polymerization-depolymerization cycles that enable dynamic reorganization and spatiotemporal patterning~\cite{bugyi2010control,dominguez2011actin,brouhard2018microtubule,akhmanova2022mechanisms,mandelkow1989spatial,mondal2025role}.
+Self-organization and pattern formation are hallmarks of systems maintained far from thermodynamic equilibrium~\cite{cross1993pattern,turing1990chemical}.
+Such processes are ubiquitous in nature, from morphogenesis to intracellular organization, and arise from nonlinear coupling between reaction kinetics, energy input, and spatial transport~\cite{epstein1998introduction,murray2003spatial,cross2009pattern,karsenti2008self,halatek2018rethinking}.
+Living cells exemplify this principle: through continuous fuel consumption, they sustain nonequilibrium steady states (NESS) that drive complex behaviors such as oscillations, waves, and spatial organization~\cite{alberts2022molecular,hess2017non,huang2003dynamic}.
+Cytoskeletal filaments such as actin and microtubules undergo ATP- or GTP-fueled polymerization--depolymerization cycles that enable dynamic reorganization and spatiotemporal patterning~\cite{bugyi2010control,dominguez2011actin,brouhard2018microtubule,akhmanova2022mechanisms,mandelkow1989spatial,mondal2025role}.
+Inspired by these processes, chemically fueled supramolecular systems have emerged as a powerful platform for realizing life-like dynamics in synthetic materials~\cite{SoumenDe,dhiman2018temporally,howlett2022autonomously,ragazzon2018energy,leira2018oscillations,Peter2022,hou2023supramolecular,lang2023mechanosensitive,li2023programmable}.
+Despite these advances, it remains unclear what minimal physical ingredients are sufficient to generate such spatiotemporal organization from molecular-scale processes.
+In particular, how fuel-driven activation--deactivation cycles couple with cooperative assembly and transport to produce autonomous dynamics without external control is still not well understood.